-The Awards and Recognition Unit at the Office for Academic Affairs began operating in 2020 in an aim to promote academic excellence and place the uniqueness of Technion research at the forefront of the global research arena.

-The unit works to identify outstanding candidates for national and international awards, assists in preparing submission dossiers for candidates, and submits the dossiers to the relevant award agencies.
+The Awards and Recognition Unit at the Office for Academic Staff is dedicated to promoting academic excellence and elevating Technion's research profile on the global stage.
+Our mission includes identifying outstanding candidates for national and international awards, assisting in the preparation of nomination packages, and submitting nominations to relevant award agencies.

-A database of national and international awards, constantly updated and available to all Technion faculty members, can be found of the Office for Academic Affairs website: /https://segelweb.technion.ac.il/awards.
+We maintain a comprehensive database of national and international awards, continuously updated and accessible to all Technion faculty members through the Office for Academic Staff website: Office for Academic Staff Awards Database.